Opiyo24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe - Sets mode for hello.
 10-mirror_permissions - Sets the mode to match olleh.
 11-directories_permissions - Adds execute permission to all sub deirecoroies of the current directory.

+12-directory_permissions - Creates a directory called my_directory with permissions 751